-Meghan Markle & Prince Harry's Next Major Tour Was Announced & It's Coming Up So Soon
+Meghan Markle & Prince Harry's Next Tour Just Got Announced & It's Coming Up SO SOON

 The Duke and Duchess of Sussex are serious world travelers, guys.
 And they'll be heading to another fun location incredibly soon.
 As People noted, Meghan Markle and Prince Harry are going to Dublin, Ireland.
 It will be the next major tour stop for the newlyweds.